 Air quality monitor

 Greater exposure to nitrogen dioxide and fine air particles known as PM 2.5 can lower your sleep efficiency, the measure of how long you are asleep compared to how long you spend in bed.
 The more polluted the air in your bedroom, the less time you will spend asleep.

-To help understand the quality of air in your bedroom, devices like the Awair 2 and Foobot — both of which we have reviewed at GearBrain — can help.
-In particular, the Awair 2 measures PM2.5 and offers a score based on how conducive your air quality is to sleep.
+To help understand the quality of air in your bedroom, devices like the Awair 2 can help.
+In particular, the Awair 2 and Awair Element measure PM2.5 and produce a score based on how conducive your air quality is to sleep.
 If things change, the smartphone app alerts you and offers suggestions — like to open or close a window, and switch on a fan.
 With IFTTT (If This, Then That) integration, you can have a fan or dehumidifier switch on automatically when your air quality changes.

 Smartwatch or fitness tracker